Photo by Kevin Horton

 “Everybody want to be a bodybuilder, but don’t nobody want to lift no heavy-ass weights, but me.”

 Coleman competed in the Texas Deadlift Classic annually from 1991 to 1994, years in which he also flexed in 14 bodybuilding contests (the last three as a pro).
-Deadlifting raw with a conventional stance, his best pulls varied little over the four years, from 695 to 725.5 lbs.
+Deadlifting raw with a conventional stance, his best pulls varied little over the four years, from 695 to 727.5 lbs.
 (329 kg.).
 Because the latter lift was in the 275 class, his best official deadlift was 725 in the 242 class in 1992, when he was 27.
 By comparison, Arnold Schwarzenegger deadlifted 675 lbs.
-(306 kg.) at 20 in 1968.
+(306 kg.) at 20 in a 1968 powerlifting meet.

 Weeks before the 2000 Mr. Olympia (his third win), Ronnie was filmed training in Metroflex.
 He deadlifted 755 for four reps and followed this up with 800 lbs.
 (362.9 kg.) for a double.
 These pulls are a great reflection of his strength (both sets equal about 823 for a single), but, because he used straps and wore gloves, they are not competition-comparable.
 However, he also wasn’t wearing a power suit or low-soled shoes, but instead was dressed in a tanktop, tights, and thick-soled boots.